 Managing a Crisis in a Timely Manner

 They said it is never too late.
-But it can’t be justified in as per today’s market dynamics.
+But it can’t be justified as per today’s market dynamics.
 Because nothing is worse than discovering a problem with your product or services in later stages.

 The sentimental analysis comes here for your rescue.
 It empowers you to track opinions in real-time so that you can evaluate sudden negativity towards your brand.
 So if you find anything like that, you just have to take immediate PR reforms and host it down before it explodes.